-Whether you fly twice a month for work, have five weddings to attend this summer, or are just in the market for a quality bag that will hold all your stuff and fit in the overhead bin without breaking your wallet, we've got you covered.
-After you read up on our three award winners below, be sure to check out our Criteria for Evaluation to see how the other bags that we tested compare to one other.
-For advice on how to pack your bag, check out this How to Pack Luggage Like a Pro article.
+Whether you fly twice a month for work, have five weddings to attend this summer, or are just in the market for a quality bag that will hold all your stuff and fit in the overhead bin without breaking your wallet, we've got you covered here at OutdoorGearLab.
+We'll talk about how to select the right product for you, explain the different types of carry-on luggage out there, and go through our testing results and findings.
+We break down the pros and cons of various types of carry-on luggage in our Buying Advice guide, and you can also check out this How to Pack Luggage Like a Pro article.

 Selecting the Right Product

-Although there are many factors to consider when purchasing carry-on luggage, throughout our testing process, we began to realize that the best bags are the bags that you don't notice.
-Your trip should be solely about your trip, not about locked up wheels or digging through disorganized compartments or dealing with uncomfortable backpack straps.
+Although there are many factors to consider when purchasing carry-on luggage, throughout our testing process we began to realize that the best bags are the ones that you don't notice.
+Your trip should be solely about your trip, not about locked up wheels or digging through disorganized compartments.
 When any product under performs, we tend to notice it more, whereas high performing products allow us to focus more fully on the experience at hand, be it a visit home for Christmas, a vacation to Hawaii, or a professional conference.
 Considering this purchase can cost hundreds of dollars, you want to be sure to get a quality piece that will serve you well and last for years.
-First we'll break down the different types of bags available and then we'll describe how each model was evaluated in our testing metrics.
+First we'll break down the different types of carry-on luggage available, and then we'll describe how each model was evaluated in our testing metrics.

 Types of Carry-On Luggage

 Throughout this review you'll see terms like "spinner" or "hard-sided."
 We'll now attempt to explain the different types of carry-on luggage available on the market today.
-Since it wasn't possible for us to test every bag made by every manufacturer, you should know that many of them are making multiple versions of a bag available, so if you love the look and features of the Briggs and Riley Baseline Domestic two-wheeled bag but have your heart set on a four-wheeled version, it's most likely (and in this case definitely is) available.
+Since it wasn't possible for us to test every bag made by every manufacturer, you should know that many of them are making multiple versions of the same bag, so if you love the look and features of the Briggs and Riley Baseline Domestic two-wheeled bag but have your heart set on a four-wheeled version, it's most likely (and in this case definitely is) available.